Registration of Passenger Transport Services

 What if I want to change my fares or timetable?

 The Northland Regional Council needs to be advised of any changes to a registered service.
 You can download an application form here or contact Sharlene Selkirk, Transport Planning Administrator on 0800 002 004

-Application to vary a commercial service registration (37 KB)
+Application to vary a commercial service registration (WORD, 47 KB)